Bhavani-Bolloju/machine-coding-problems/debounce-throttle-implementation/plain-js/README.md

 - Each time the function is called, a new timer variable is created inside
 - JavaScript will still execute the setTimeout after the delay, even if a newer event has already triggered another timer.
-- This results in multiple pending timers, causing unexpected or unnecessary function executions.
+- This results in multiple pending timers, causing frequent function executions.
 - But if we don’t store the timer in a persistent variable (outside the function scope), we cannot access the previous timer to clear it.
 - Clearing the timer ensures that only the latest function call gets executed after the delay.

 ### Final Attempt - Using Closures to preserve timer

-**Goal** - Preserve the  setTimeout`(the timer variable) between function calls so that only one active timer exists when the user stops triggering the event.
+**Goal** - Preserve the `setTimeout`(the timer variable) between function calls so that only one active timer exists when the user stops triggering the event.

 ```
 function debounce(){